 Does the Partner Match Your Business Needs?

-The answer to that question will give an idea of the type of partner you want.
+The answer to that question will give you an idea of the type of partner you want.
 The right DevOps partner should have enough experience to handle projects of that nature.

 Review the Experience and Competence of Your Potential Partner